 Finally, fixed-price is often better when you have a limited budget just for the prototype (around $20K) and can impeccably visualize and verify what you want to achieve with 100% accuracy and detail.

 However, that’s not to say that you should go agile only with an unlimited development budget (kindly refer to us any company with this issue).
 That simply means that budgeting works differently in agile.

 How to Budget Agile App Development

-I bet you’re already wondering, “How can I budget for an agile project with all this flexibility?”
+I bet, as a product owner, you’re already wondering, “How can I budget for an agile project with all this flexibility?”
 The honest answer is you don’t.
 You approximate and take a leap of faith.

 Of course, you also take a leap of faith with the fixed-price approach.
 Still, under that scenario, you have to wait until the very end of the project to see if the result meets your expectations (and pray it meets the market’s expectations too).
 With agile, you get to see intermediate results throughout the project completion.